mumbleskates/bilrost/README.md

 nul byte `0x00`, and the greatest is `0xff`.

-This standardization corresponds to the existing definitions of [`Ord`][ord] in the Rust language for booleans, integers, strings, arrays/slices, ordered sets, and ordered maps.
+This standardization corresponds to the existing definitions of [`Ord`][ord] in the Rust language for booleans, integers, strings, tuples, arrays/slices, ordered sets, and ordered maps.

 ## `bilrost` vs. `prost`